brandonhundt/brandonhundt/_posts/2011-06-14-why-not-my-quest-to-realign-the-50-states.md

   - realignment
   - USA
 ---
 Rachel is currently in the Pittsburgh area of Pennsylvania working on a graduate degree.
 Naturally, I wanted to learn more about <a href="http://en.wikipedia.org/wiki/Pittsburgh" rel="external">Pittsburgh</a> (Geography nerd tag).
 Through Wikipedia (I didn’t mention thorough readings), I learned that Pittsburghians do not necessarily associate with the state of Pennsylvania.
 They are located at the edge of the Midwest, Northeast, Rust Belt, and Appalachia.
 One person even called them the ‘Paris of Appalachia’.
 <!--more-->

 I began to think&#8230;while the label Paris of Appalachia may not drive additional tourists to the area, it would help a state, like West Virginia to have a city like Pittsburgh in its state.

 Then I thought of all the border cities that should just be a part of the neighboring state, because when you are in that town, you feel like you are in a different state or they are already apart of the neighboring metro area.
 I’m looking at you Hudson, WI; East St. Louis, IL; and Kansas City, MO.

 Then there are states that have sections of land that just seem out of place.
 Have you ever driven through Eastern Colorado?
 Painful.
-There aren’t any mountains, and the mountains don&#8217;t seem to come any sooner.
+There aren’t any mountains, and the mountains don't seem to come any sooner.
 It may as well be Kansas.

 ## The Quest